Set Up Mobile-First Login and Sign-Up

 Be sure to complete the steps in this unit before you try hands-on challenge.
 The challenge builds on the work you do in the steps.

-From the org created with Trailhead playground, you can create a community of users with any external license.
-We create a community for users with the External Identity User license.
+From the org created with Trailhead playground, you can create a site for users with any license.
+We create a site for customers and partners with the External Identity User license.

 - From Setup, enter Profiles in the Quick Find box, then select Profiles.

 - Next to External Identity User, click Clone, name the profile NTO Customer, and then click Save.

 - Create a role for the site admin.
 The Salesforce admin who manages the site must be assigned a role.

 - From Setup, enter Role in the Quick Find box, then select Roles.

 - From the dropdown list, select Product-based Sample, then select Set Up Roles.